Wiki · Organization · Last reviewed June 25, 2026

 The company's public materials repeatedly connect capability with customization.
 Rather than treating AI access as a finished chatbot or API endpoint, Thinking Machines describes a future where more researchers, developers, and organizations can adapt models for their own use cases.

 That strategy has two different meanings.
-At the product level, it means tools for fine-tuning, post-training, and experimentation on open-weight models.
+At the product level, it means tools for fine-tuning, post-training, reinforcement-learning loops, evaluation, and experimentation on open-source or open-weight models.
 At the governance level, it means shifting some model-shaping authority from frontier labs toward outside users.
 This can widen research access and local expertise, but it also distributes safety obligations across many smaller deployments.

 Tinker

 In October 2025, Thinking Machines announced Tinker, a managed API for fine-tuning language models.
-The announcement describes Tinker as a service that gives users control over algorithms and data while the company handles distributed training infrastructure, scheduling, resource allocation, and failure recovery.
+The announcement described Tinker as a private beta that gives users control over algorithms and data while the company handles distributed training infrastructure, scheduling, resource allocation, and failure recovery.
+By June 2026, the public Tinker page presented sign-up, sign-in, documentation, pricing, supported models, and checkpoint-download claims.

-Tinker supports fine-tuning of both small and large open-weight models, including mixture-of-experts models.
-It uses LoRA so multiple training runs can share a compute pool at lower cost, and the company released an open-source Tinker Cookbook with implementations of post-training methods built on top of the API.
+Tinker supports fine-tuning of small and large models, including mixture-of-experts models.
+It uses LoRA so multiple training runs can share a compute pool at lower cost, and the company released an Apache-2.0 Tinker Cookbook with implementations of post-training methods built on top of the API.
+The current product page also lists usage-based pricing, model families, checkpoint download, and the claim that customer training data is not used to train Thinking Machines' own models.

 The early user examples matter.
 Thinking Machines said groups at Princeton, Stanford, Berkeley, and Redwood Research had used Tinker for theorem proving, chemistry reasoning, reinforcement learning loops, multi-agent tool use, and AI control work.
+The public Cookbook includes recipes for supervised fine-tuning, RL, preference learning, distillation, tool use, multi-agent training, and benchmark evaluation.
 That positions Tinker as research infrastructure, not merely an enterprise customization dashboard.

 Interaction Models